kennethkoontz/php.course/day2.md

 {% endhighlight %}

 Exercise

 1. Create a function that prints n n-times.
 The function takes one an argument, an integer.
 The integer represents the number of times to print itself. [solution](http://codepad.org/JtyVhrue)

+Extra

+2. Print all the numbers from 1 through 100 that are odd. (modulus)